ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 - It then copies each of the characters to the new space on the heap.
 - That means that `strdup()` always create space **on the heap**.
 It can't create space on the stack because that's for local variables, and local variables get cleared away too often.
 - But because `strdup()` puts new strings on the heap, that means we must **always remember to release their storage with the free() function.**

+**Dynamic memory allocation lets us create the memory we need at RUNTIME.
+And they way we access dynamic heap memory is with malloc() and free().**